 The Golden Quarter is almost here.
 And you know what that means.
 Shoppers are in a shopping frenzy—from October to New Year’s Eve.

-Use this time to plan deliberate promotional campaign strategies to boost sales and set your business up for a successful upcoming year.
+Use this time to plan deliberate sales promotion strategies to increase revenue and set your business up for a successful upcoming year.

 In this article, we’ll show you different sales promotion ideas to attract potential customers and grow your revenue.